ppy/osu-wiki/news/2026/2026-06-12-outer-worlds-art-contest.md

 *Header and promotional artwork by [Hollow Wings](https://osu.ppy.sh/users/416662) from the [Aerial Antics Art Contest](https://osu.ppy.sh/community/contests/215)!*

-If you've made it this far, you're ready start cooking up your masterpiece!
+If you've made it this far, it's time to start cooking up your masterpiece!
 When you're done, head over to the [Outer Worlds Art Contest listing](https://osu.ppy.sh/community/contests/285) and drag-and-drop your entry (max 8 MiB) into the box with the plus sign in it.

 You may reupload your entry to your heart's content if you want to make any adjustments, but you only have **21 days** to do so before the doors close off forever (3 July 2026, 18:00 UTC), so don't linger too long pondering how many stars to dot across the background.